Wildlife, Environmental and other News

 Pass a small stock pound on the right, with beyond, a straggle of trees that has engulfed the railway embankment that once carried Castleman’s Corkscrew, the old Brockenhurst-Hamworthy line.
 (To the left is open heathland).

-8. Cross the route of the disused railway line, and almost immediately, pass a low, Forestry Commission vehicle barrier.
-Continue along a quite wide track beside the grounds of Cater’s Cottage with, on the left, ancient, unenclosed woodland; and follow the track as it goes left, away from the private land, and on over the heath.
+8. Cross the route of the disused railway line, pass Gatehouse Cottage on the left - it is adjacent to the old line - and Caters (Cottage) on the right.
+After a short distance, pass beside a Forestry Commission vehicle barrier and continue straight ahead along a quite wide track beside the grounds of Caters (Cottage), on the right.
+As you continue along the track, on the left is ancient, unenclosed woodland.
+Follow the track as it eventually bears left, away from the private land, and on over the heath.

-9. Turn right, through the gorse, at a cross road of tracks with straight ahead, the distinctive tall, pale, quaking grasses of Hincheslea Bog.
+9. Eventually turn right, through the gorse, at a cross-road of tracks - where a grassy / sandy track crosses the more prominent main track.
+(Straight ahead, in the mid-distance, can be seen the distinctive tall, pale, quaking grasses of Hincheslea Bog).

-Follow the track as it goes to the left, close beside the bog; with on the right, a clump of trees on a small hillock.
+Follow the grassy / sandy track as it eventually goes to the left, close beside the bog; with on the right, a clump of trees on a small hillock.
 Again follow the track left, now through an area of alder carr flanking a narrow stream.

-Cross the stream at a bridge, go over the edge of Hincheslea Bog, and after a short distance, on entering an area of well-spaced gorse, take a right fork leading towards a white-washed cottage - The Weirs Cottage - and Worthys Farm, the latter named after the Worthy family who were 18th century residents.
+Cross the stream at a railed bridge, go over the edge of Hincheslea Bog, and after a short distance, on entering an area of well-spaced gorse, take a relatively inconspicuous right fork leading towards a white-washed cottage - The Weirs Cottage - which initially is barely visible through the trees.

 Almost immediately, reach a narrow stream, walk along it to the left and, after a short distance, cross at a single-plank bridge – or step over – and continue on towards the cottage.

-10. Pass beside a low, Forestry Commission vehicle barrier; and follow the gravel track beside the cottage, with, visible across the grassland on the left, the houses of South Weirs.
-Pass Laurel Cottage and The Upper Ford on the right, and immediately after, continue straight ahead where the main gravel track goes left.
+10. Pass beside a low, Forestry Commission vehicle barrier and follow the gravel track beside the cottage.
+(Visible across the grassland on the left are the houses of South Weirs).
+Pass (all on the right) Worthys Farmhouse, which is named after the Worthy family who were 18th century residents; the entrance to Barnfield; Laurel Cottage and The Upper Ford, and immediately after the latter, continue straight ahead.
+Do not follow the main gravel track which here bends to the left.

 Henry Comyn in his 1817 'Directory of Life in the Parishes of Boldre and Brockenhurst' placed North Weirs and South Weirs together as 'The Wires', which later were to be known as Brockenhurst Weirs.
 Worthys Farm at that time was owned by Mr. Morant, of Brockenhurst House, and occupied by Thomas and Rebecca Butler, their two children, and William Munden, a servant.

-Go straight on beside the stream; cross 2 stiles; go through a gate; cross a farm track; and go on for a short distance alongside the stream before crossing a stile and turning right along Burley Road.
+Go straight on beside the stream; cross two stiles; go through where once there was a gate; cross a farm track; and go on for a short distance alongside the stream before crossing a stile and turning right along Burley Road.

 To return to Brockenhurst and the central car park